pk-sarker/system-design/README.md

 ### Partitioning Strategies

-There are three fundamental data distribution methods as basic partitioning strategies that control how data is placed into individual partitions:
+There are five fundamental data distribution methods as basic partitioning strategies that control how data is placed into individual partitions:
 1) Range
 2) Hash
 3) List